 - when you’re coughing

-The skin on the abdomen (from where the uterus shrinks after pregnancy) may appear loose, dimpled, or bulging postpartum.
-This can make it more difficult to tell if a woman is having hernia symptoms or is simply healing from a cesarean delivery.
+The abdomen’s skin (where the uterus shrinks after pregnancy) may appear loose, dimpled, or bulging postpartum.
+This can make it more difficult to tell if a female has hernia symptoms or is simply healing from a cesarean delivery.